nrfconnect/sdk-nrf/doc/nrf/app_dev/bootloaders_dfu/qspi_xip_split_image.rst

 * Code that runs on the internal flash memory.
 * Code that runs on supported external flash memory over the Quad Serial Peripheral Interface (QSPI) using Execute in Place (XIP).

-This feature is supported on nRF52840, nRF5340, and the SoCs of the nRF91 Series.
+This feature is supported on nRF52840 and nRF5340.

 .. warning::
     On the nRF52840, do not relocate interrupts to the QSPI XIP flash.